PaddlePaddle/PGL/README.md

 ## Model Zoo
-The following are 14 graph learning models that have been implemented in the framework.
-See the details [here](https://pgl.readthedocs.io/en/latest/introduction.html#highlight-tons-of-models)
+The following graph learning models have been implemented in the framework.
+You can find more [examples](./examples) and the [details](https://pgl.readthedocs.io/en/latest/introduction.html#highlight-tons-of-models)

 |Model | feature |
 |---|---|